Don Cupitt

-Don Cupitt (born 22 May 1934) is an English philosopher of religion and scholar of Christian theology.
-He has been an Anglican priest and a lecturer in the University of Cambridge, though is better known as a popular writer, broadcaster and commentator.
-He has been described as a "radical theologian", noted for his ideas about "non-realist" philosophy of religion.
+Don Cupitt (22 May 1934 – 18 January 2025) was an English philosopher of religion and academic of Christian theology.
+He had been an Anglican priest and a lecturer in the University of Cambridge, though he was better known as a popular writer, broadcaster and commentator.
+He was described as a "radical theologian", noted for his ideas about "non-realist" philosophy of religion.

-Career
+Biography

-Cupitt was born in Oldham and educated at Charterhouse School in Godalming, Surrey, Trinity Hall, Cambridge, and Westcott House, Cambridge.
+Cupitt was born in Oldham, Lancashire, England, on 22 May 1934, son of Robert and Norah Cupitt.
+He was educated at Charterhouse School in Godalming, Surrey; Trinity Hall, Cambridge, where he graduated as a B.A. in 1955 and M.A. in 1958; and Westcott House, Cambridge.
 He studied, successively, natural sciences, theology and the philosophy of religion.
+In 1959, he was ordained deacon in the Church of England, becoming a priest in 1960.
+After serving as a curate in the parish of St Philip's and St Stephen's in Salford from 1959 to 1962, his radical views and beliefs forced him out of church ministry as he could not and would not hold to or teach universal Christian doctrine.
+His views more closely followed that of an atheist seeking to live a morally good life, separate from any belief in, or need of, a relationship with God.

-In 1959 he was ordained deacon in the Church of England, becoming a priest in 1960.
-After short periods as a curate in the North of England, and as vice-principal of Westcott House, Cupitt was elected to a Fellowship and appointed dean at Emmanuel College, Cambridge late in 1965.
-Since then he has remained at the college.
-In 1968 he was appointed to a university teaching post in philosophy of religion, a position in which he continued until his retirement for health reasons in 1996.
-At that time he proceeded to a life fellowship at Emmanuel College, which remains his base today.
-In the early 1990s he stopped officiating at public worship and in 2008 he ceased to be a communicant member of the church.
-Although he has been a priest, he is better known as a writer, broadcaster and populariser of innovative theological ideas.
-He has written 40 books—which have been translated into Dutch, Persian, Polish, Korean, Portuguese, Danish, German and Chinese—as well as chapters in more than 30 multi-authored volumes.
+While vice-principal of Westcott House, Cupitt was elected to a fellowship and appointed dean at Emmanuel College, Cambridge, late in 1965.
+Thenceforth he remained at the college.
+In 1968, he was appointed to a university teaching post in philosophy of religion, a position in which he continued until his retirement for health reasons in 1996.
+At that time he proceeded to a life fellowship at Emmanuel College, which remained his base until his death.
+In the early 1990s, he stopped officiating at public worship and in 2008, he ceased to be a communicant member of the Church of England.

+Though he had been a priest, he was better known as a writer, broadcaster and populariser of innovative theological ideas.
+He wrote 40 books—which have been translated into Dutch, Persian, Polish, Korean, Portuguese, Danish, German and Chinese—as well as chapters in more than 30 multi-authored volumes.